bayramsoltan/react-projects/README.md

 # React Projects

-This template provides react-projects for showcase my skills
+This repo provides react-projects for showcase my skills